Guide Your Education

 The Value of a UC Degree

-Before you begin learning about academic majors, it is important that you first understand the distinguishing characteristics of your degree.
-As a future candidate for jobs and graduate programs, you will likely compete with candidates who have degrees from a variety of institutions, and you may want to draw attention to the features that make your academics unique.
+Before learning about academic majors, you must first understand your degree's distinguishing characteristics.
+As a future candidate for jobs and graduate programs, you will likely compete with candidates with degrees from various institutions.
+You may want to draw attention to the unique features of your academics.

 While you may have heard that UCSB is a top-ranked public institution in the United States, you may not know that UCSB was established as part of a state-wide plan to organize three distinct types of education in California.
 The California Master Plan of Higher Education was created in 1960 to develop three tiers within the state's public education system, with each level intended to serve a unique purpose: